home-assistant/home-assistant.io/source/_includes/installation/container/alternative.md

 The steps would be:

-- Install "Docker" package on your Synology NAS
+- Install Docker "Container Manager" package on your Synology NAS
-- Launch Docker-app and move to "Registry"-section
+- Launch Container Manager-app and move to "Registry"-section
 - Find "homeassistant/home-assistant" within registry and click on "Download".
 Choose the "stable" tag.
 - Wait for some time until your NAS has pulled the image
 - Move to the "Image"-section of the Docker-app